Quadriga

-The four-horse abreast arrangement in a quadriga is distinct from the more common four-in-hand array of two horses in the front and two horses in the back.
+The four-horse abreast arrangement in a quadriga is distinct from the more common four-in-hand array of two horses in the front plus two horses behind those.

 Quadrigae were raced in the Ancient Olympic Games and other contests.
 They are represented in profile pulling the chariot of gods and heroes on Greek vases and in bas-relief.
 During the festival of the Halieia, the ancient Rhodians would sacrifice a quadriga-chariot by throwing it into the sea.
 The quadriga was adopted in ancient Roman chariot racing.

-Quadrigas were emblems of triumph; Victory or Fame often are depicted as the triumphant woman driving it.
-In classical mythology, the quadriga is the chariot of the gods; the god of the Sun Helios (often identified with Apollo, the god of light) was depicted driving his quadriga across the heavens, delivering daylight and dispersing the night.
+Quadrigas were emblems of triumph.
+Victory or Fame are often depicted as the triumphant woman driving it.
+In classical mythology, the quadriga is the chariot of the gods.
+The god of the Sun Helios, often identified with Apollo, the god of light, was depicted driving his quadriga across the heavens, delivering daylight and dispersing the night.

 Classical sculpture

-Modern sculptural quadrigas are based on the four bronze Horses of Saint Mark or the "Triumphal Quadriga", a set of equine Roman or Greek sculptures, the only representation of a quadriga to survive from the classical world, and the pattern for all that follow.
+Modern sculptural quadrigas are based on the four bronze Horses of Saint Mark or the "Triumphal Quadriga", a set of equine Roman or Greek sculptures.

 Their age is disputed.
 Originally erected in the Hippodrome of Constantinople, possibly on a triumphal arch, they are now in St Mark's Basilica in Venice.

-Venetian Crusaders looted these sculptures in the Fourth Crusade (which dates them to at least 1204) and placed them on the terrace of St Mark's Basilica.
-In 1797, Napoleon carried the quadriga off to Paris but they were returned after Napoleon's fall.
+Venetian Crusaders looted these sculptures in the Fourth Crusade, which dates them to at least 1204, and placed them on the terrace of St Mark's Basilica.
+In 1797, Napoleon carried the quadriga off to Paris.
+They were returned after Napoleon's fall.
 Due to the effects of atmospheric pollution, the original quadriga was retired to a museum and replaced with a replica in the 1980s.

 Quadrigae also appear on the frieze of the Libyco-Punic Mausoleum of Dougga, which dates to the 2nd century BC.